elara7/ANN-in-Leiden/assignment1/README.md

 while (there are misclassified training examples):

-- Select a misclassified example (x, ci) ,then some nodes are activated more than the node ci
+- Select a misclassified example (x, ci) (some nodes are activated more than the node ci);

 - 1) update weights of these nodes by -x: w = w - x;